If you like to get yourself and your GoPro wet you’ve arrived at the right destination.

 The preparation for a successful underwater shoot actually starts before you actually dive in.
 Getting a few things in check will make your life so much easier underwater.

 First and foremost you want to make sure your lenses are housing are super clean.

-So, remove any dirt might me left from last week’s mountain biking race before packing for your diving adventure.
+So, remove any dirt that might be left from last week’s mountain biking race before packing for your diving adventure.
 There’s nothing worse than having dirt stuck between your housing and the lenses while you are 50m below the surface.

 I like to clean everything even if there are no visible droplets or there’s no visible dirt just to make extra sure.
 It doesn’t hurt to take a photo of white/black background to check if everything is super clean afterward.
 Yeah, I know, I’m a bit OCD about it.

-Once you’re done cleaning it’s time to double check the housing and make sure it’s not talking in any water.
+Once you’re done cleaning it’s time to double-check the housing and make sure it’s not taking in any water.

-You can test if your housing is leaking or not my taking out the camera, closing the waterproof door and putting in underwater.
+You can test if your housing is leaking or not by taking out the camera, closing the waterproof door, and putting it underwater.
 Give it a good shake and then check for any water drops inside the housing.

 If you are using the newer GoPro Hero 6 you can crank up the resolution and frame rate to either 2.7k at 120 fps or even 4k at 60 fps.
 Apparently, using a higher resolution will make the footage less shaky.

-When it comes to frame rate, if the light is not very good, you might want to settle with a lower shutter speed such as 30 fps or 60 fps.
+When it comes to frame rate, if the light is not very good, you might want to settle with a slower shutter speed such as 30 fps or 60 fps.